muarshad01/LLM/Notes/lecture10_notes.md

 ***

 * 30:00
-so these are the weights okay and this is called as the embedding layer weight 30:06
-Matrix this is extremely important so once you get the token IDs so if I go to 30:12 this flow map right now once you get the token IDs you convert these token IDs into an embedding layer weight 30:19
+* embedding layer weight Matrix

+* initially when this weight Matrix is initialized
+*

-Matrix and initially when this weight Matrix is initialized we do not know how 30:24 the vectors are right what I showed you over here the word model it's a pre-trained model but now I'm going to 30:31 tell you how is it actually trained so before so you just now know the size of 30:36 this Matrix that if you are the person training gpt2 you know that okay I have to ultimately create an embedding layer 30:42 weight Matrix which has 50257 rows and which has 768 columns but 30:48 you you don't know what each weight value will be so then what do you do what you do is that you initialize the 30:55 embedding weights with random values that's the First Step so all of these 50257 into 768 values will be 31:03 initialized randomly step number one this initialization serves as the starting point for the llm learning 31:10 process then what do you do these weights are then optimized as part of 31:15
+ * embedding layer weight Matrix which has 50257 rows and which has 768 columns but 30:48 you you don't know what each weight value will be so then what do you do what you do is that you * *

+* initialize the embedding weights with random values that's the First Step
+* this initialization serves as the starting point for the llm learning 31:10 process then what do you do these weights are then optimized as part of 31:15